Missouri seeks retired medical staff, others to fight virus on special team

 “We are calling on all available medical professionals to support the effort to fight the virus by joining a critical reserve unit now focusing on providing care in high need areas across the state,” Gov. Mike Parson said in a news release Saturday.
 “Their efforts can help save the lives of their fellow Missourians.”

 Selected medical workers would become part of the Missouri Disaster Medical Assistance Team.
-The state is asking health care students, retired health care workers and those whose professional registration recently expired to apply online for the team.
+The state is asking health care students, retired health care workers and those whose professional registration recently expired to apply online for the team, here.

 Individuals are needed with backgrounds in medicine, nursing, allied health, dentistry, biomedicine, laboratory science, logistics and communications.